alexmaurizio/gulp-gettext-php-tpl/README.md

 ### Usage
 Here's an example task in your Gulpfile.js you can use.

-As of now, you have to chain the methods and the concat to generate the .POT, then you need to pass the .POT down to the msgmerges.
-See next section for future improvals!
+You can get your files with `gulp.src()`, even from multiple paths, then you can pipe them into the generatePOT() method, it will take care of generating a single, functional .POT files from all your classes and templates.

+Read the next section about limitations and usage detections.

 All the paths are customizable in the paths config object